danilop/runjop/README.md

 ### License

-Copyright (c) 2013 Danilo Poccia, http://blog.danilopoccia.net
+Copyright (c) 2013 Danilo Poccia, `http://blog.danilopoccia.net`

 This code is licensed under the The MIT License (MIT).
 Please see the LICENSE file that accompanies this project for the terms of use.

 ### Introduction

-Running this two commands concurrently on two host (directly or through cron) one of the node will execute the command, the other will not.
+Running this two commands concurrently on two hosts one of the node will execute the command, the other will not.
 In this example the command is executed on the "second" node.
 Debugging info is added to give more information on the execution.

-On the "first" node:
+In this example, on the "first" node the "Hello World" command is not executed:

     runjop.py --region=eu-west-1 --table myschedule --id my-job --range=10 --node first --s3=s3://BUCKET/mylogs "echo Hello World" --log /tmp/runjop.log -d
     DEBUG:runjop:__init__ '{'node': 'first', 's3log': 's3://BUCKET/mylogs', 'region': 'eu-west-1', 'range': '10', 'debug': True, 'table': 'runjop', 'logfile': '/tmp/runjop.log', 'id': 'my-job'}'